google/eleventy-high-performance-blog/README.md

 #### Miscellaneous

 - Immutable URLs for JS.
 - Sets immutable caching headers for images, fonts, and JS (CSS is inlined).
-Currently implements for Netflify `_headers` file.
+Currently implements for Netlify `_headers` file.
 - Minifies HTML and optimizes it for compression.
 Uses [html-minifier](https://www.npmjs.com/package/html-minifier) with aggressive options.
 - Uses [rollup](https://rollupjs.org/) to bundle JS and minifies it with [terser](https://terser.org/).
 - Prefetches same-origin navigations when a navigation is likely.